Place content here. This is a site-wide alert banner.

 Find Subawards – Yale Report – Generate this report on a monthly basis to monitor and ensure the accuracy of subaward balances.

 Invoice Aging in Progress – Yale Report – Generate this report on a bi-weekly basis in order to review subaward invoices not yet paid.
 To view subrecipient invoices, use the “Supplier Group” prompt and choose “Sponsored Sub Award Group.”
-This report will provide the number of days or aging of an invoice based on when the invoice was created in Workday.
-The invoice age within the report will assist DBOs in ensuring that subrecipient invoices issued under a federal prime award are paid within the required 30 days of receipt.
+This report provides the number of days or aging of an invoice based on when the invoice was created in Workday.
+The invoice age within the report assists DBOs to ensure that subrecipient invoices issued under a federal prime award are paid within the required 30 days of receipt.
 DBOs can also drill down on the Supplier Invoice Document within the report in order to review the Process History tab.
-The Process History information will include the status of invoices and provide information to assist in the ability to address any payment issues.
+The Process History information includes the status of invoices and provides relevant information in order to address any payment issues.